slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 My go-to language for working with data is [SQL](https://en.wikipedia.org/wiki/SQL).
 I turn to Python\[^py\] for things that involve more scripting (like loops or complex functions).
 But for most data analysis needs, I find SQL better suited to the job.

-\[^py\]: Some Pandas, but mostly [Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index), which is Pandas-inspired but native to [Snowflake](https://www.snowflake.com/en/), which we use at work.
+\[^py\]: Some Pandas, but mostly [Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/index), which is Pandas-inspired but native to [Snowflake](https://www.snowflake.com/en/), the data warehouse we use at work.

 From personal projects to one-off data transformation/analysis tasks at work, I keep finding more and more uses for [DuckDB](https://duckdb.org/)—in its own words, “a fast in-process analytical database”.
 DuckDB can import (and export) a variety of file and database formats or even query them directly.
 It can also be used from within Python, which allows for workflows combining DuckDB and Pandas.